Header

 Posters from Experts in Teamwork

-Posters from student internships
+Posters from summer internships

 Experts in Teamwork (EiT) at NTNU is a master's degree course where students develop their interdisciplinary collaboration skills.
 The course is compulsory for all students at master's level at NTNU.
 Each student will be part of an interdisciplinary group that will face major, real societal challenges.
 The students will utilize the interdisciplinary competence in the group to solve a specific project.
 At the same time, during the work, they will reflect on how the actual collaboration on the project works.